ogerardin/Pebble-LuxParking/messaging.md

-Quick explanation of the protocol between watchapp and Pebble JS
+#Quick explanation of the protocol between LuxParking watchapp and Pebble JS

-App keys are defined in appinfo.json as usual, and are exported to appinfo.h to be usable from C.
+App keys are defined in appinfo.json as required, and are automatically exported to appinfo.h during build to be usable from C.
-Values for some keys are defined in keys.json and are exported to keys.h and keys.js
+Enumerated values for some keys are defined in keys.json and are automatically exported to keys.h and keys.js during build.

-Description of app keys used:
+##Description of app keys used

-Generic keys:
+###Generic keys
 - type:  message type (mandatory); value is PARKING, AREA or ERROR
 - method: method (mandatory); value is REQUEST_GET, REPLY_COUNT, REPLY_ITEM
 - error: error message; mandatory when method=REPLY_ERROR